 Proposed modification

-The motion vector storage process is simplified by the following:
+The motion vector storage process of the non-weighted area is kept the same.
+And the motion vector storage process of the weighted area is simplified by the following:

 If Mv1 and Mv2 are from different reference lists, Mv1 and Mv2 are combined to a bi-prediction motion vector.

 Otherwise, only Mv1 is stored.

+By the modification, the derivation process and the specification could be simplified.
+The process to map the reference index to the other list is also removed.